currinjs/CurrinJS/aio/content/guide/upgrade.md

 #### Dependency Injection

-Dependency injection is front and center in both AngularJS and Angular, but there are some key differences between the two frameworks in how it actually works.
+Dependency injection is front and center in both AngularJS and Currin, but there are some key differences between the two frameworks in how it actually works.

 <table>